southparkstan123/frontend-test/README.md

 1. Clone the git repo
 2. Run `yarn install` to install the dependencies for the app
+3. Clone the file `.env.example` and rename the file according to the desired environment(e.g. `.env.local` for development mode)

 ### Start-up the app in development mode